sHesl/sHesl.github.io/md/20210405_verifying_containerised_binaries.md

 # Verifying Containerised Binaries

-Sharing source code is crucially important in allowing the community to audit the security of popular open-source projects and to gaining confidence that distributed software does not contain backdoors, using a chain of trust that looks a little something like this;
+Diligent peer-reviewing and security auditing from the infosec community is crucial to helping us gain the confidence that freely distributed, open-source software is safe to use, using a chain of trust that looks a little something like this;

-- source code is available for all parties to audit for backdoors
+- source code is available for all parties to audit for backdoors/security flaws
 - project maintainers share digests for compiled binaries per release/tag
 - community members can cross-reference their binary compiled from publicly shared code against the maintainers list